Describing Character and Personality ESL Activities, Games and Worksheets

 ESL Personality Adjectives Game - Speaking and Vocabulary: Describing, Guessing - Group Work - Upper-intermediate (B2) - 25 minutes

 In this fun personality adjectives game, students define and guess adjectives related to personality.
-Students take it in turns to pick up a card and describe the personality adjective in bold to the other students, without saying the adjective or using the underlined words on the card.
+In groups, students take turns picking up a card and describing the personality adjective in bold to the group, without saying the adjective or using the underlined words on the card.
 The first student to successfully guess the personality adjective being described wins and keeps the card.
+If no one manages to correctly guess the adjective, the student describing keeps the card.
 The student with the most cards at the end of the game wins.

 What are they like?
 Preview